3.2. Modules and C++ bindings¶

 }

-means that no ahead of time compilation will occur for the module, as well as any other module which requires it.
+ModuleAotType::no_aot means that no ahead of time compilation will occur for the module, as well as any other modules which require it.

-Additionally module needs to write out full list of required C++ includes:
+Additionally, modules need to write out a full list of required C++ includes:

 virtual ModuleAotType aotRequire ( TextWriter & tw ) const override {